TalkAbility™ Guidebook for Parents

 ►Practical ideas you can use in everyday situations

-Here’s an example of a TalkAbility strategy you can use whenever you talk to your child to help him learn how to have successful conversations:
+Here’s an example of a TalkAbility strategy you can use whenever you talk to your child to help them learn how to have successful conversations:

 Use your “I-Cues” to Keep the Conversation Going

-When you use this strategy, you’ll be helping your child develop conversation skills by following his lead, waiting for him to respond, and cueing him to take his turn.
+When you use this strategy, you’ll be helping your child develop conversation skills by following their lead, waiting for them to respond, and cueing them to take their turn.

 Click on the link below to view sample pages from the guidebook explaining the first part of this strategy, “The I’s”